Manuelaio/uncoverappLib/README.md

 To associate low-coverage sites with functional and clinical annotations, unCOVERApp uses dbNSFP version 4.0 stored in two file:

 * `sorted.bed.gz`: a genomically-sorted, TABIX-indexed, BGZipped BED file containing selected columns from dbNSFP version  v4.0.
 Only following columns from chromosome-specific dbNSFP files were be selected (in that specific order): $1,$9,$9,$3,$4,$7,$13,$16,$2,$2,$39,$48,$78,$104,$229,$365,$370,$371 and merged into a single file.
 The resulting file (i.e. db_all.bed) were be then sorted, BGZipped as below.
 The output of these commands were be redirected to file "sorted.bed.gz" and TABIX-indexed.
+This file is available on Zenodo [here](https://zenodo.org/record/3747448#.XpBmnVMzbOR)

-* `sorted.bed.gz.tbi`: TABIX-indexed file
+* `sorted.bed.gz.tbi`: TABIX-indexed file.
+This file is available on Zenodo [here](https://zenodo.org/record/3747448#.XpBmnVMzbOR)

 In the home page, unCOVERApp serves following static files in order to prepare input file to load on application.